Official welcome ceremony held for Turkish President Erdogan in Baku | News.az

 Official welcome ceremony held for Turkish President Erdogan in Baku

-An official welcome ceremony has been held for President of the Republic of Turkey Recep Tayyip Erdogan, who arrived in Azerbaijan for an official visit.
+An official welcome ceremony has been held for President of the Republic of Turkey Recep Tayyip Erdogan, who is on a visit in Azerbaijan.

 A guard of honor was arranged for the Turkish President in the square decorated with the national flags of the two countries.